 Their screen personas were vastly different.
 Alice was primarily a singer who radiated warmth as she sang her ballads in those lovely, mesmerizing close-ups; Betty was primarily a dancer who was breezy and brash as she displayed her famous legs and wiggle.
 Betty loved her cheesecake image and insisted that her legs be prominently showcased in most of her films.
 Alice would occasionally display her voluptuous figure, especially during her early years, but after attaining top stardom, she dreaded and resisted it.

 It should also be pointed out that neither Alice nor Betty felt any rivalry with the other, and they remained good friends until Betty's death in 1973.

-Don't always believe what you read in so-called reference books, newspapers/magazines, or what you hear on television, etc.
+Don't always believe what you read in newspapers/magazines, so-called reference books, eBay listings, or what you hear on television, etc.

 Here are more facts-